-Professionally, he had his own company, Motion Theory, and worked in commercials and music videos, and also spent a year in New York City working for a company named Imaginary Forces, which worked on film title sequences.
+Professionally, he got his start at Motion Theory, founded by Matthew Cullen and Javier Jimenez, and worked in commercials and music videos.
+He also spent a year in New York City working for a company named Imaginary Forces, which worked on film title sequences.
 Returning to California, he later worked for acclaimed director Guillermo del Toro’s company Mirada Studios for about five years, so Wakasa has accrued some real-world experience in Hollywood.

 “I feel like I’ve been affected so much by the camps, even though I’m a Yonsei,” Wakasa said.
 “Now, unfortunately, that generation is dwindling and I’ve been dedicating my passion filmmaking career to do those stories.

 “It’s not only that I want to tell them — I do — but they need to be told.
 It’s almost my responsibility as an artist, as a storyteller to make sure these stories get told.

 “I think storytelling and being an artist is a way of me trying to figure out my identity of what being Japanese American is, what that means to me, because it’s such a melting pot of different ideologies, philosophies, cultural influences — and it’s different for each JA.